DavidSedley/DavidSedley.github.io/content/publications/articles.md

 _Proceedings of the Boston Area Colloquium in Ancient Philosophy_ XXVII (Leiden 2012), 183-201

 ### ‘Plato’s theory of change at _Phaedo_ 70-1’
-in _Presocratics and Plato: A Festschrift in Honor of Charles H. Kahn_ (Las Vegas, forthcoming 2012), 181-97
+in _Presocratics and Plato: A Festschrift in Honor of Charles H. Kahn_ (Las Vegas,  2012), 181-97

 _[Read online or download](https://cambridge.academia.edu/DavidSedley)_